lucabanetta/aiida-seigrowth/README.md

 ```
 $ source /absoulte/path/to/PyBaMM/.tox/dev/bin/activate
 ```
-* Prepare a PyBamm simulation
+* Prepare a PyBamm simulation by using the script examples/

-* Entering the Examples folder in aiida-seigrowth, there is a subfolder named InputData with the input parameters necessary to launch the test and a script named launch.py s
+* Entering the Examples folder in aiida-seigrowth, there is a subfolder named InputData with the necessary inputs and a script named launch.py s
 * Proceed to launch the example
 ```shell